mohancse1707/mohan.github.com/_posts/2017-05-09-spring-boot-security-angularJS.md

     https://github.com/mohancse1707/mk-springboot-angular.git
 ```

-If you dont have GIT in your system then download the source using the following links and extract it.
-[Zip File][Zip File]
+If you dont have GIT in your system then download the source using the below links and extract it.

+<i class="fa fa-download" aria-hidden="true"> [Download][Download]</i>

 ## Build and Deploy Steps